Executive Summary

 - Deposit collateral before your first credit request; the facilitator refuses tabs for empty balances.

-- Use the 4Mica SDK X402Flow to sign the guarantee and produce the `X-PAYMENT` header.
+- Use the 4Mica SDK X402Flow to sign the guarantee and produce the payment header (`X-PAYMENT` for v1, `PAYMENT-SIGNATURE` for v2).

-- Retry the request with `X-PAYMENT`, then pay the tab later using the `req_id` from the certificate.
+- Retry the request with the payment header, then pay the tab later using the `req_id` from the certificate.

 - Keep your old debit path as a fallback if the scheme is not 4mica.